A brief look at the dramatic changes in recruitment that have made marketing skills an industry requirement

 2020 has proven that recruiters must upskill their marketing skills to keep pace with shifting candidate expectations

 When you look at the challenges we were facing in 2019 compared to today, it really is quite staggering how much has changed.
 The Korn Ferry Institute was warning of a global candidate shortage of more than 85 million people by 2030.

 Flash forward to today and things have swung in the opposite direction.
 The job market has been flooded with talent as unemployment rises.
 Even in the most optimistic scenario, unemployment is projected to rise to 9.7% and not recover until 2022.

 of HR professionals agree that recruitment is becoming a lot like marketing

-According to Gartner, 86% of HR professionals agree that recruitment is becoming a lot like marketing.
-And this is being echoed financially.
-70% of companies are planning to invest in recruitment marketing over the next 12 months.
+In fact, 86% of HR professionals agree that recruitment is becoming a lot like marketing.

 The evolving role of the recruiter